Inbibo/adonisfx_docs/docs/documentation/maya/simshape.md

 > - If <b class="mesh_color">D</b> is not provided, the simulation will not produce activations.
 > - If <b class="mesh_color">A</b> is not provided, the system will use the input mesh to the deformer (<b class="mesh_color">S</b>) as animated mesh.

-## Create Simshape
+## Create AdnSimshape

-When initially creating a Simshape deformer me may add directly a rest mesh or apply it diretly with a single mesh selected.
+When initially creating an AdnSimshape deformer me may add directly a rest mesh or apply it diretly with a single mesh selected.
 The required process is as follows:

   1. Select the meshes in the following order: **Rest Mesh** (optional) &#8594 **Simulated mesh**

     - Remember that the animated mesh will be used directly as the simulation mesh when no animation mesh is provided.

   2. Press the ![Simshape button](images/adn_simshape.png) in the AdonisFX shelf or press Simshape in AdonisFX menu.
-  3. A message box will notify you that simshape has been created properly, meaning that it is ready to simulate with default settings.
+  3. A message box will notify you that AdnSimshape has been created properly, meaning that it is ready to simulate with default settings.
 Check [this page](#attributes) to customize the configuration.

 In order to add or remove any of those optional meshes, a set of menu items are exposed in AdonisFX menu > Edit Simshape.
 In that submenu, we can find the options to manage each mesh type as we present in the Figure 1.